YihsunEthanCheng/CarND-Behavioral-Cloning-P3/README.md

 ---
 Takaways
 ---
-* The 4-conv + 3-FC deep network structure is very capable of handling the two tasks as it appears to show successful completion of track #1 and near successful completion of track 2 in my tests.
+* The 4-conv + 3-FC deep network structure is very capable of handling the two tasks as it appears to show successful completion of track #1 and near successful completion of track #2 in my tests.
-* The incompletion of track 2 is caused by the lack of training data at the stuck location.
+* The incompletion of track #2 is caused by the lack of training data at the stuck location.
 During the data cleansy stage, I had over trimmed the data due to the "backing-up attemps" to resume the driving.
-Should I recollected data at the failure spot, the completion of track 2 is doable.
+Should I recollected data at the failure spot, the completion of track #2 is expectable.
-* Despite incompletion of track 2 task, the driving behavior shows amazing skills in handling the difficulty in this track after only a few spochs of training.
+* Despite incompletion of track #2 task, the driving behavior shows amazing skills in handling the difficulty in this track after only a few spochs of training.
+This leads me to believe the success is achievable with proper data.
 * Overtraining is an issue for deep network.
 More aggressive regularization might prevent hitting stuck in local minimum but may not be effective.
 In my opinion, mor sophisicated early stopping might be the key to the success of training.
 * In some overtrained network, the vehicle appears to often latches on the opposite lanes.
-The observations tells how important the side cameras to stay in the right lane.
+The observations tell me how important the side cameras are to stay in the right lane.
 Personally, I believe a multi-agents colloaboration would be a better solution than burdening an agent with two other cameras having different field of views.